v0id-user/v0id-land/README.md

 # V0ID Land
 <div align="center" style="text-align: center; font-size: 1.05rem; font-style: italic;">
-    My Personal Space & Website to express, write, and share my thoughts, ideas, projects and my personal journey and experiences also including my personal data.
+    My Personal Space & Website to express, write, and share my thoughts, ideas, projects and my personal journey and experiences also including my personal contact information and a lot of different ways to reach me.
 It works as a central point for me.
 </div>

 ![image of the landing page](assets/landing_page.jpg)